Designed self-assembly of programmable colloidal atom-electron equivalents: Results

-\paragraph*{Entropy driven effective PAE-PAE interactions.} Similar to the bivalent linker-mediated DNACCs and polymer-microemulsion networks~\cite{xia2020linker,zilman2003entropic}, as shown in Fig.~\ref{fig3}(a,b), we observe that the strength of effective colloidal interactions $\beta U_{\rm eff}^{\alpha \alpha/ \alpha \gamma} (r^* = 2R)$ reaches a plateau at the strong binding energy or low temperature limit ($\beta \Delta G \to -\infty$).
-The reason is that at this limit, $\bar{n}_i \to 0$, and all ssDNAs on any PAE $i$ are occupied.
-Therefore, for any PAE configurations, the energy part remains the same as the configuration where all PAEs are isolated, and has no contribution to the effective interaction $\beta U_{\rm eff}$.
+As shown in Fig.~\ref{fig3}(a,b), similar to the bivalent linker-mediated DNACCs and polymer-microemulsion networks~\cite{xia2020linker,zilman2003entropic}, we observe that the strength of effective colloidal interactions at contact $\beta U_{\rm eff}^{\alpha \alpha/ \alpha \gamma}(r^\ast)$ \rt{saturates and does not diverge at the strong binding or low temperature limit under any valency of EEs}.
+The reason is that at \rt{the strong binding} limit, all ssDNAs on any PAE $i$ are occupied, i.e., $\bar{n}_i\to 0$, therefore, the energy remains the same as the configuration where all PAEs are isolated for any PAE configurations.
+As shown in Eq.~\ref{eq:U_eff}, the energy term cancels out in $\beta F_{\rm att}$ and $\beta F_{\rm att}'$ and therefore does not contribute to the effective interaction $\beta U_{\rm eff}$.
 At this limit, $\beta U_{\rm eff}$ solely depends on the combinatorial and configurational entropies, i.e., the valency and chemical potential of EEs.
-Based on the additional constraint $\bar{n}_i \to 0$ and taking the reference state as $\mathcal{A}^1$, we introduce the entropy driven effective binding strength of an EEs under $\mathcal{A}_{i}^{k}$ substate, $\tilde{\Xi}_{\mathcal{A},i}^k$, and under $\mathcal{B}_{ij}^{kl}$ substate, $\tilde{\Xi}_{\mathcal{B},ij}^{kl}$, respectively (see SM Sec.~II~\cite{supinfo2})
+Based on the additional constraint $\bar{n}_i \to 0$ and taking $\mathcal{A}^1$ as the reference state, we introduce the entropy driven effective binding strength of an EEs under $\mathcal{A}_{i}^{k}$ substate, $\tilde{\Xi}_{\mathcal{A},i}^k$, and under $\mathcal{B}_{ij}^{kl}$ substate, $\tilde{\Xi}_{\mathcal{B},ij}^{kl}$, respectively (see \rt{Supplementary Material} Sec.~III.A~\cite{supinfo2})

 with the free energy of bound EEs